Which states don't have income tax?

-- New Hampshire residents only file a tax return if their interest and dividend income exceeded $2,400 ($4800 for joint filers) plus additional exemptions for age, blindness and disability.
-More info
+- New Hampshire residents only file a tax return if their interest and dividend income exceeded $2,400 ($4800 for joint filers) plus additional exemptions for age, blindness, and disability.

 - Tennessee residents only file a tax return if their interest and dividend income exceeded $1,250 ($2,500 for joint filers).
-More info
+This is the Hall income tax.

 If you're a resident in one of the remaining "taxable" states and you earned money working in one of these "tax-free" states, that income needs to be reported on your resident state return.